dvaJi/FoOlSlide-API/README.md

-FoOlSlide 2
+FoOlSlide 2 __UNOFFICIAL!__
 =========
 __Current working version: "Early Christmas"__

 FoOlSlide is a ridiculously elaborated comic reader meant for users to enjoy reading.
-Version 2 primarily focuses on bringing the design/libraries up to date and making FoOlSlide mobile-friendly.
-The backend theme has been updated to Bootstrap 3 (lots of code mods) as well as the frontend.
+Sick of waiting for the official FoolSlide2?
+Check out this "Version 2".
+The update primarily focuses on bringing the design/libraries up to date and making FoOlSlide mobile-friendly.
+The backend theme has been updated to Bootstrap 3 (lots of code mods) and the frontend has been improved.
+Feel free to make your own theme.
 Work on this project is not finished yet!
 Please report bugs and suggestions.

-__THIS IS UNOFFICIAL!__

 Installation
 ------------